Mlorism/DistributionTool/README.md

 # DistributionTool
-DistributionTool is application that helps distribute stock to entire stre chain.
+DistributionTool is application that helps distributing stock to entire store chain.